hadiyahya11/patent_seg/README.md

   "Object Detection with Bounding Boxes", remove the default labels and create a new one called `contour`.
 In "Data Import" upload the JSON file created by `predict_segments.py`.

+  ## Segmentation

+  - The two phase segmentation implementation is in the notebook `contour_seg`.
+  - It contains the code applied to annotated data and evaluation of the results of the segmentation vs ground truth.
+  - To convert annotated data from label-studio to the format required, all the code is in the notebook `ls_annotations`.